hanpenggao/hanpenggao.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Your English expression is mostly clear, but there are a few minor adjustments to improve the grammar and flow.
-Here is a revised version:

----

 Jinbi Zhang, a lecturer at the School of Mathematical Sciences at Anhui University in Hefei, China, obtained a Ph.D. from Capital Normal University, China, under the supervision of Professor Changchang Xi.

 Research Interests: Representation Theory of finite dimensional algebras